-☆ Health Education 319.
+- ☆ Health Education 319.
 Health Services.
 3 hrs.; 3 cr.
 Prereq: None.
 Not open to students with credit in Health Education 322.

-Health services in school and community settings; a review of the health delivery system with implications for health education programs.

-☆ Health Education 320.
+Health services in school and community settings; a review of the health delivery system with implications for health education programs. - ☆ Health Education 320.
 Program Planning.
 3 hrs.; 3 cr.
 Prereq: Health Education 323, 324 and 319 (HE Majors), or 488 (HPM Majors), or Gero 301 (Gero Majors).
+Pre-/Co-req.: Writing 301 or 302 or 303.

 The theoretical design of a health/gerontological education program; includes needs assessment, target group description, problem analysis, development of appropriate objectives, educational intervention, and the identification of resources.
+(WI) This is a Writing Intensive Course

-Health Education 321.
+☆ Health Education 321.
 Health Counseling.
 3 hrs.; 3 cr.
 Prereq: Health Education 323 and 324 and either Psychology 215 and 216 for Community Health majors, or Education 280 & Education 281 for School Health K-12.